-Why wait for an out-of-town guest to explore downtown?
+Why wait for an out-of-town visitor to explore downtown?
 I’ve outlined 10 Free Things to Do with Kids Downtown to get you inspired.
 These activities are not all on the same day of the week, but it would make for a really long day if you powered through all ten activities at once.
 If you want to play tourist, you could probably get through all of them in a few days.

 The featured image shows Cancer Survivors Park on the north side of Nicollet Mall – a nice place for a picnic and a gathering place for downtown residents with dogs.